 - Vitamin K2 (menaquinone) is harder to get through dietary sources.
 Menaquinone is actually a family of compounds, including MK-4 and MK-7, that differ in their biological activity.
 The MK-7 form is thought to be the most bioavailable, although some products contain a full spectrum of vitamin K2 chains (MK-4, MK-6, MK-7, and MK-9) for a wider range of benefits.
 You’ll also see MK-7 as MenaQ7, a patented form that has enhanced bioavailability.

 When you’re buying a vitamin D supplement, always choose one with vitamin K for the best bone-building and cardiovascular benefits.
 Look for those with a full spectrum of vitamin K2 chains, or with MK-7.
-Products that include the enzyme lipase can enhance absorption of these fat-soluble vitamins.
+Products that include the enzyme lipase can enhance the absorption of these fat-soluble vitamins.